Blog

 • Tap into EU Funding Programs: Explore grants and financing options like Horizon Europe, EEA Grants, or Portugal 2030 to fuel your expansion.

-• Join Business Incubators: Organizations like Startup Lisboa, UPTEC, and Beta-i provide mentoring, networking, and investor access.
+• Join Business Incubators: Organisations like Startup Lisboa, UPTEC, and Beta-i provide mentoring, networking, and investor access.

-• Optimize with the NHR Regime: Register with the Portuguese tax authority to lock in potential tax reductions on qualifying foreign-sourced income for up to 10 years.
+• Optimise with the NHR Regime: Register with the Portuguese tax authority to lock in potential tax reductions on qualifying foreign-sourced income for up to 10 years.

 • Expand Your Client Base: Use your legal presence in Portugal to target EU clients without cross-border restrictions.